sumitpore/solid-principles/README.md

 Basics of MVC
 -------------

 > Model => Data Layer (Data layer contains all the methods related to the data.
 It is not limited to the database.)
+It should enforce all the business rules that apply to that data.

 > View => UI (Displays the output on screen)